Yahyakiani/Css_Notes/Psychology/Theories.md

 - **self-determination theory** that people have the three basic needs of competence, autonomy, and relatedness.
-Competence is the need to produce desired outcomes, while autonomy is the perception that we have control over our own lives.Finally, relatedness is the need to be involved in close, warm relationships with others.
+Competence is the need to produce desired outcomes, while autonomy is the perception that we have control over our own lives.Finally, relatedness is the need to be involved in close, warm relationships with others.
 In the view of self-determination theory, these three psychological needs are innate and universal across cultures, and they are essential as basic biological needs
   - **Given By**  Edward Deci and Richard Ryan

 - **Functions of Emotions**
   1. **Preparing us for action** .
-Emotions act as a link between events in our environment and our responses.
+Emotions act as a link between events in our environment and our responses.
 For example, if you saw an angry dog charging toward you, your emotional reaction would be fear.
   2. **Shaping our future behavior** .
 Emotions promote learning that will help us make appropriate responses in the future.
 For instance, your emotional response to